Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 }
 ```

+### Unreachable shares

+If a client cannot reach a share anymore because either the FM or DM does not exist anymore, or the client cannot decrypt the metadata file anymore, the share should be marked as invalid for the session.
+The user can then decide to delete the share.

 ### Updating shares

 If the directory key of a shared FM or DM changes, the share becomes invalid.
 A new share notification drop message has to be send.